tne-lab/py-behav-box-v2/docs/components.md

-# Creating and using components
+# Creating and using Components

 ## Overview